-Some special categories of personal information, such as information about health or medical conditions, are processed in order to carry out employment law obligations (such as those in relation to employees with disabilities).
+Some special categories of personal information, such as information about health or medical conditions, are processed in order to carry out legal obligations (such as those in relation to candidates and employees with disabilities).

-In some instances we process other special categories of personal information, including but not limited to; ethnic origin, sexual orientation, health or religion.
-In some cases this will be done for the purposes of equal opportunities monitoring.
+In some instances, we process other special categories of personal information, including but not limited to; ethnic origin, sexual orientation, health or religion or belief or Trade Union membership.
+In some cases, this will be done for the purposes of equal opportunities monitoring.

 Who has access to your personal information?

-We may also share your personal information, where required, to meet the requirements of our membership with fraud databases.
-This would include, but it not limited to, SIRA and CIFAS.
+- fraud databases to meet the requirements of our membership.
+This would include, but is not limited to, SIRA and CIFAS;

 How do we protect your personal information?

-We take the security of your personal information seriously; we have internal policies and controls in place to try to ensure that your information is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the performance of their duties.
+We take the security of your personal information seriously; we have internal policies and controls in place to ensure that your personal information is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the performance of their duties.

-Where we engage with third parties to process personal information on our behalf, we do so by complying with all applicable data protection laws; and comply with the agreement, including in particular the obligation to implement appropriate security measures and process the information only for the purposes set out in that Agreement.
+Where we engage third parties to process personal information on our behalf, we do so by complying with all applicable data protection laws; and comply with the obligation to implement appropriate security measures and process the information only for the purposes set out in our agreement with the third party.

-For how long do we keep your personal information?
+For how long do we keep employee personal information?